iqs8/japanese-rag-chatbot/README.md

 5. **Local Generation**: Qwen model generates response using both question and context
 6. **Source Verification**: App displays retrieved chunks so you can verify the information

-### Why Vector Search?
-The **local model alone struggles** with specific Japanese grammar questions.
-By storing textbook content as vectors and retrieving relevant context, we **dramatically improve response quality**.
-The vector database allows semantic similarity matching, so asking about "te-form" will find relevant content even if the exact term isn't in your question.

 ### Smart Filtering
-While the app uses vector similarity search, it also includes **lesson/sublesson filtering** for more precise results.
-You can:
+**Textbook content presents unique challenges for semantic matching** - the same basic grammar points appear across multiple lessons with similar vocabulary and explanations, making it difficult for vector similarity to distinguish between them.
+This is unlike querying a story where events have distinct contexts and locations.

+To address this, the system includes **intelligent filtering**:

 - **Specify lessons in your question**: `"lesson 3 sublesson 2 te-form"`
 - **Use sidebar filters** to override and focus on specific content
-- **Get the right content** almost every time due to structured metadata
+- **Structured metadata filtering** ensures you get content from the right lesson/sublesson
+- **Hybrid approach**: Combines semantic search with precise content filtering for better results

 ## 🚀 Prerequisites